A Generalized CUR decomposition for matrix pairs: Generalized singular value decomposition

 The columns of the matrix $Y$ are therefore the eigenvectors for both $(A^T\!A)(B^T\!B)^{-1}$ and its inverse $(B^T\!B)(A^T\!A)^{-1}$.
 The GSVD avoids the explicit formation of the cross-product matrices $A^T\!A$ and $B^T\!B$ (see also \cref{exp:3}).

 \textbf{Truncated GSVD.} In some practical applications it could be of interest to approximate both matrices $(A, B)$ by other matrices $(A_k, B_k)$, said truncated, of a specific rank $k$.
-For use in \cref{sec:GCUR}, we define the truncated GSVD (TGSVD) for $(A,B)$ as (cf.~\cite[(2.34)]{hansen})
+To define the truncated GSVD (TGSVD) let us partition the following matrices